zanedma/simple-chat/README.md

 4. Enter any username, chats that originated from that username are shown in blue once authenticated to the chat room.

-5. The correct password to authenticate to the server is currently just "password.
+5. The correct password to authenticate to the server is currently just "`password`".
 Once connected, you should see the chat interface.